PawseySC/rstudio-on-nimbus/README.md

 From here, you can load the libraries you require, add data to `/home/rstudio`, and run the analyses you require.
 Note that `/home/rstudio` on RStudio corresponds to `/data/rstudio` on your Nimbus instance.

+## End RStudio session

+If you require to kill any 8787 ports to run it again, use the following command:
+>lsof -ti:8787 | xargs kill -9

 ## Notes

 It is advisable to clean the Singularity cache from time to time - when image pulls are completed.
 To clean it, first list and check that you are happy to remove the cache: